Unawatuna: A dream beach on Sri Lanka’s Southern Coast

 When to Visit Unawatuna

-The best time to visit Unawatuna is between November and April, when the seas are calm and the skies are mostly sunny.
-This is the dry season on the south coast, ideal for beach time and water activities.
+Unawatuna is an year-round destination with the beach and waves being generally safe.
+However, the best period to visit is between November and April, when the South-West Monsoon has started to wither off.
+This is usually the dry season on the south coast, ideal for beach time , diving and other water sports.

-Tip: Avoid May to July when the southwest monsoon brings heavy rains and rough seas.
+Tip: Avoid May to July when the southwest monsoon typically brings heavy rains , intermittent showers and rough seas.

 What to Wear and Carry

-- A light scarf or shawl when visiting temples
+• A light scarf or shawl when visiting temples for females

 Accessibility

-While Unawatuna is generally traveler-friendly, accessibility for those with mobility challenges can be limited, especially in smaller beach paths and jungle areas.
-Some guesthouses and cafes are wheelchair accessible, but always check in advance.
-Tuk-tuks are the most common local transport and can be adapted upon request.
+Unawatuna is a very accessible destination with little challenges for those with mobility challenges especially in the smaller beach paths and jungle areas.
+Most guesthouses and cafes are wheelchair accessible, but it is advisable to check in advance.
+The ever-friendly staff at restaurants would always ride the extra mile to make sure everybody gets in.
+While Tuk-tuks standout as the most common mode of transport inside Unawatuna, walking along the narrow streets could also be fun.

 Sustainable Travel Tips